Jmchavarria/JmChavarria/README.md

 ---

 ## 👨‍💻 About Me
-Full-stack developer with 10 months of experience building robust, scalable, and secure applications.
-Proficient in front-end technologies such as React.js and Tailwind CSS, as well as back-end tools such as Node.js and Express.js.
+Full Stack Developer with 10 months of experience building scalable, secure, and user-focused web applications.
+Proficient in frontend technologies such as React.js, Next.js, and Tailwind CSS, as well as backend tools like Node.js, Express.js, and Supabase.
+Recognized for strong teamwork, continuous learning, and a focus on code quality.
+Passionate about solving technical challenges and developing efficient, reliable solutions.
-Committed to continuous learning and passionate about tackling new technological challenges.

 ---